 The IFSC Paraclimbing Competition Development (to enable disabled athletes to achieve sporting excellence)

 The IFSC Paraclimbing competitions started officially in 2006.
-But the FFME already invited athletes with a disability to climb speed routes at the Chamonix World Championship in 2003.
+Previously, the FFME invited athletes with a disability to climb speed routes at the Chamonix World Championships in 2003.

 - To guarantee and supervise the organization of successful Paraclimbing Events